 The philosophical term is ‘presuppositions,’ and we all have them.
 The idea that we can examine a subject and be completely impartial and objective is simply naive.
 Each of us has been raised with, or has accumulated, various perceptions and viewpoints, and these presuppositions (what we naturally assume to be true) color how we think about any subject.
 We need to just be honest about that.
 But this doesn’t mean we can’t be aware of our presuppositions, that we can’t temporarily set them aside, and even consider the possibility we’re wrong.
 If we couldn’t do this, we wouldn’t be able to change our minds about anything!
 As one of my favorite sayings puts it: If you never have to change your mind, you’re probably not using it.
 We have the capability to see past our own viewpoints and fairly consider the claims of others.
 This is what I’m asking all of us to do in this discussion.

 Specifically, for you evangelical believers, I’m asking you to reexamine why you believe what you believe.
 To paraphrase Socrates, the unexamined faith is not worth holding.
 Don’t merely refer back to what the Bible says.
 We need to be willing to explain why we believe the biblical account.
 It’s healthy for us to sincerely wrestle with these questions.

-For you skeptics, I ask you to consider the possibility that the New Testament accounts may be true.
+For you skeptics, I ask you to consider the possibility the New Testament accounts may be true.
 You don’t have to be convinced—but are you open to the possibility?
-Many have professed that they were examining the claims regarding Christ in a fair, scholarly manner, but ruled out ahead of time any possibility of the supernatural.
+Many have professed they were examining the claims regarding Christ in a fair, scholarly manner—but ruled out ahead of time any possibility of the supernatural.
 This isn’t intellectually honest.
 The conversation below is just an illustration, but these kinds of exchanges are actually not that uncommon:

 skeptic: The miracles in the Bible never happened.